 SCREEN: The luminance of the monitors is being adjusted from 0 to 160 cd/m2, and the pupil diameter is being recorded for each luminance value.

-Talent measuring the radius of pupil rotation.
+Talent measures the radius of pupil rotation by repeating 3.8.
+TXT: Repeat last step.

 Then, use linear regression to analyze the relationship between the radius of pupil rotation Rp and pupil diameter and to derive the slope and intercept of the linear model [1].